harvardinformatics/healthy-habits/healthy_habits_day2.md

 ---
-title: "Harvard Informatics Healthy Habits for Data Science Workshop"
+title: "[Workshop] Healthy habits for data science, day 2"
 subtitle: "Day 2: Installing and Managing Software"
+description: "An introduction to managing software, including containers and environments, with an emphasis on conda/mamba."
 date: "March 20, 2024"
 author: "Gregg Thomas"
 output: